Rastalamm/topic-list/README.md

 ###Middleware
 Middleware is a function with access to the request object, the response object and the next middleware in the app's request-response cycle.
-Middlware can:
+Middleware can:
 * Execute any code
 * Make changes to the request and the response objects
 * End the request-response cycle
 * Call the next middleware in the stack

+If the current middleware does not end the request-response cycel, it must call next() to pass control to the next middleware function.
+If you do not call next() the reqeust will hang.

-There are different kidns of middleware
+There are different kinds of middleware
+* Application-level
+* Router-level
+* Error-handling
+* Built-in
+* Third-party

+YOu can load application-level and router-level middleware with an optional mount path.
+You can also load a series of middleware functions together.